wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 27 After which Pakenham, the chief captain of the host of the king, spake to the officers and the men of war that were under him, saying,

-28 Be ye prepared; for, lo! to-morrow, at the dawning of the day, our mighty squadrons shall rush upon these Yankees, and destroy them.
+28 Be ye prepared ; for, lo ! to-morrow, at the dawning of the day, our mighty squadrons shall rush upon these Yankees, and destroy them.

-29 Here will we establish ourselves upon the borders of Columbia; and ye shall be officers, tythe-men, and tax-gatherers, under the king, your master:
+29 Here will we establish ourselves upon the borders of Columbia ; and ye shall be officers, tythe-men, and tax-gatherers, under the king, your master:

 30 Moreover, a day and a night shall ye plunder and riot ; and your watch-word shall be, BEAUTY AND BOOTY !